Operation Market Garden: German counter-attack

-British forces from 50th Division then launched a counter-attack on October 4 and 5 recapturing most of the lost ground, and in addition captured the villages of Bemmel and Haalderen, giving extra strength to hold the bridgehead.
+British forces from 50th Division then launched a counter-attack on 4 and 5 October, recapturing most of the lost ground, and also capturing the villages of Bemmel and Haalderen, giving extra strength to hold the bridgehead.
 The 10th SS Division suffered such grievous losses that it was incapable of any offensive action.

 The Germans made one final effort, this time against the American 101st, who had relieved the 43rd Wessex around Randwijk, Driel and Opheusden.
 The 116th Panzer Division were beaten back at Driel and were forced to withdraw on 5 October.
 The following day, the 363rd Volksgrenadier Division attempted to take Randwijk and Opheusden from the Americans, and a bitter battle was fought for the possession of the latter.
 Opheusden lay in rubble and soon became a no man's land, while the Allies stood firm.
 The 363rd Division was itself destroyed in the fighting.

 On 7 October, Arnhem bridge was finally bombed and destroyed by Martin B-26 Marauders of 344th Bomb Group, USAAF.
 Now unable to ferry heavy equipment across the river, the Germans were unable to mount any further attacks.

 Von Rundstedt gave permission for Model to abandon the Arnhem bridgehead, and thus was reduced to small outposts.
 In November, the Germans flooded the island.